TDM Installation and Initial Configuration

 • The CREATE_TDMDB Global in the TDM LU must be set to true.

-• Optional: Edit the TDMDB_SCHEMA shared Global if you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID).
+• Optional: If you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID), then Edit the TDMDB_SCHEMA shared Global.

 TDM Initial Setup

-• Optional: Add permission sets to the environments to assign testers to these environments and define their TDM permissions.
+• (Optional) Add permission sets per environment to assign testers and scope their actions.